SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Quantified impact:

-- €180K annually in additional operational costs
+- €180K in additional annual operating costs

 - B2B customer NPS: 32 (industry average: 50)